-a) How should security aspects (e.g., architecture and subsystems) be identified and defined based on the foundations (terms and definitions, concepts and taxonomy, use cases) in a DLT environment?
+a) How should security aspects (e.g., architecture and subsystems) be identified and defined based on the foundations (terms and definitions, concepts, taxonomy, and use cases) in a DLT environment?

-b) How should threats and vulnerabilities in applications and services based on DLT be handled?
+b) How should threats and vulnerabilities in DLT and its associated applications and services be handled?

 c) What are the security requirements for mitigating the threats in a DLT environment?

-d) What are security technologies to support applications and services based on DLT?
+d) What are security technologies to protect DLT itself and to support applications and services based on DLT?

 e) How should secure interconnectivity between entities in a DLT environment be kept and maintained?

-f) What security techniques, mechanisms and protocols are needed for applications and services based on DLT?
+f) What security techniques, mechanisms and protocols are needed for DLT and its associated applications and services?

-g) What are globally agreeable security solutions for applications and services based on DLT, which are based on telecommunication/ICT networks?
+g) What are globally agreeable security solutions for DLT and its associated applications and services, which are based on telecommunication/ICT networks?

-h) What are best practices or guidelines of security for applications and services based on DLT?
+h) What are best practices or guidelines of security for DLT and its associated applications and services?

 i) What PII (Personally Identifiable Information) protection and information security management are needed for applications and services based on DLT?